 Our auditor asked me to provide enrollment reporting for specific students.
 How do I do this?

-- Click the “Student Look Up” tab.
+- Click the “Student Reporting” tab.

-- Enter the student’s Social Security number.
+- Enter the student’s Social Security Number.

 - Select “Enrollment History” to view the enrollment information you reported to us.